Fatichti/ASAI/readme.md

 ## The tools available

-Our project is based on the programming of different cards [TurtleBot](http://kobuki.yujinrobot.com/about2/).
+Our project is based on the programming of different cards.

 **The dsPICDEM 2 card :**